DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 No answer.
 Of course not.
 What did he expect?
 A voice?
 A sign?

-But as he turned to go back to bed, the tone pulsed onceùsoft, gentle, unmistakable.
+But as he turned to go back to bed, the tone pulsed once - soft, gentle, unmistakable.

 Jason froze.